maidsafe/rfcs/text/0042-launcher-api-v0.6/api/structured_data.md

 The Id is a base64 string representing [u8; 32] array.

-The DataIdentifier handle is obtained after creation of a SD.
+The DataIdentifier handle is obtained after creation of a structured data.
 The Data Identifier handle is needed for working with the structured data and this must be dropped after the usage.

 The [appendable data](./appendable_data.md) can accept only Data Identifier to appened.